graphcommerce-org/graphcommerce/docs/framework/plugins-react.md

 A plugin is a way to modify React Components or a Function by wrapping them, without having to modify the code directly.

-For the M2 people: Think of around plugins, but without configuration files and no performance penalty.
+> For the M2 people: Think of around plugins, but without configuration files
+> and no performance penalty.

-GraphCommerce has two kinds of plugins, React Component plugins and Function
+GraphCommerce has three kinds of plugins, component plugins, function plugins and replacement plugins.

 React Component plugins, which can be used to: